Police: New Castle High School Prom Placed On Lockdown After Threats To Students

 By: KDKA-TV News Staff

 NEW CASTLE, Pa.
-(KDKA) — Police say the New Castle High School prom was placed on lockdown after threats.READ MORE: On A Positive Note: Kindness And Candy Go Hand In Hand At Butler County Store
+(KDKA) — Police say the New Castle High School prom was placed on lockdown after threats.READ MORE: Pittsburgh Police Issue Citations After 200-300 Motorcycles, ATVs And Dirt Bikes Ride In Large Groups Around City

 On Friday, the New Castle Police Department said it received “information about possible threats to students and schools.”
 Law enforcement said they spoke to the person on the phone, and they reiterated the threats.

-“A determination was made at that time that the threats were credible,” police said in a release.READ MORE: Small Plane Crash In Ohio Kills 2
+“A determination was made at that time that the threats were credible,” police said in a release.READ MORE: Man Sentenced To 4 Life Terms For Killing 4 During Series Of Robberies In Ohio

 Police said through their investigation, the person who made the threats was near the high school, which at the time was hosting its prom.
 The school was then placed on lockdown and officers escorted guests and students to their vehicles.